How to Manage Back to School Stress

 Dr. Rosenberg writes: “The key is recognizing those at highest risk and who are most vulnerable early.
 Colleges have to respond on day one and confront the stigma that still follows those with mental illness.
 Training peer support groups is vital.
 This is not something to be done in isolation but under the guidance, supervision, and training of experienced psychiatrists, psychologists and psychiatric social workers.”

 “Most of all, students and parents need to know from the very beginning of the college experience that the physical and mental well-being of students matters.
 Managing stress is a big part of that challenge.
+Taking up a sport or related physical activity, such a racquet ball or rock climbing could be beneficial.
 Colleges should let parents and students know that there are trained and qualified people who can help students at risk discreetly and confidentially.”